-The following schemes may make it easier for you to travel around in the UK following a brain tumour diagnosis:
+The following schemes may make it easier for you to travel around in the UK by road following a brain tumour diagnosis:

 If you have severe mobility issues, you or your carer may be entitled to a 'Blue Badge' under the government's 'Blue Badge scheme'.
+This allows you, or the person who is driving you, to park near to where you need to go.
 Blue badges are given by your local council following a disability assessment.
+For more information about the scheme, visit: gov.uk/blue-badge-scheme-information-council

 Some councils have taxicard schemes, which provide reduced taxi fares for those who have mobility issues or visual impairments and who have difficulty using public transport, such as buses (or tubes).
 Contact your local council to see if they have this scheme.